tsantef/reactionpack/README.md

 const ConnectedPage = connectToProps(Page, actions, computedValues);
 ```

-### Props Override Rules
+#### Props Override Rules

-Props are overrided in the following priority from highest to lowest.
+Props are composed in the following priority order from highest to lowest.

 * prop passed in from owner component
 * computed value from bound computed function